-The Board requests comments on the several changes in the references to Board grants of adjusted standards from a treatment standard throughout various segments of 35 Ill.
+The Board requested comments on the several changes in the references to Board grants of adjusted standards from a treatment standard throughout various segments of 35 Ill.
 Adm.
 Code 728.144 to refer to obtaining a variance from a treatment standard from USEPA.
+The Board received no comments in this regard.